Toloka/docs/en/toloka-requester/tutorials/image-classification.md

       - **Name in labeling results**: This is the value you will see in the file with the labeling results.

-   1. Raw task data and labeling results are stored in TSV files.
+   1. Raw task data and labeling results are stored in a table format.
 The **Data specification** section determines which columns these files might have.

       Click **Show specifications** and check the values: